-- 1. Update of the ExcelUpdated application form using ODMsubmitted via Apricot - 2.
+- 1. Updated application form submitted via Apricot - 2.
 Evidence of limited partnership existence, including federal tax identification number, Certificate of Good Standing for Limited Partnership from New Hampshire Secretary of State or copy of the Certificate of Limited Partnership stamped by Secretary of State - 3.
 Copy of partnership agreement or offering summary (draft acceptable) - 4.
-Evidence of continued site control - Copy of construction proposals (or bids) and executed construction contract.
+Evidence of continued site control - 5.
+Copy of construction bids and executed construction contract.
 Projects with a construction management contract must have a GMP amendment.
 Include a copy of schedule of values showing contractor general or construction manager conditions, overhead and profit breakdown. - 6.
 Election of gross rent floor (if applicable) (see Appendix H)

-The 10% expenditure carryover cost certification must be completed within twelve (12) months of the "date of allocation," (which is the date that Authority staff signs the Carryover Allocation Agreement) and must be forwardedsubmitted to the Authority.
+The 10% expenditure carryover cost certification must be completed within twelve (12) months of the date of allocation (which is the date that Authority staff signs the Carryover Allocation Agreement) and submitted to the Authority.